shliamin/Genome-Assembler/README.md

 ![t1](Bilder/Tablet1.png)

-You see a schematic view of the entire reference with the mapped reads on it, below you see a detail view: First, the sequence translated into amino acids, then the nucleotide sequence of the reference, and then the individual reads.
+You see a schematic view of the entire reference with the mapped reads on it, below we see a detail view: First, the sequence translated into amino acids, then the nucleotide sequence of the reference, and then the individual reads.

-If you hover the mouse pointer over a base, you get information about the read.
+If we hover the mouse pointer over a base, we get information about the read.
 The coordinate axis between the reference sequence and the reads also shows the position in red - in this case, it can be seen that the first base "T" from the read "Read_95" was mapped at position 10 of the reference sequence.

-If you select the "Variants" option in the "Color Schemes" tab, all bases of the reads that match the reference sequence are grayed out:
+If we select the "Variants" option in the "Color Schemes" tab, all bases of the reads that match the reference sequence are grayed out:

 ![t2](Bilder/Tablet2.png)

 You now recognize two red stripes at the top indicating differences from the reference sequence.
 The highlights in the overview are unfortunately not comprehensive.
-This means you must scroll through the entire mapping to find all variants.
-If you have selected the "Variants" scheme, the deviations will also be highlighted in red in the read view.
+This means we must scroll through the entire mapping to find all variants.
+If we have selected the "Variants" scheme, the deviations will also be highlighted in red in the read view.

 ### Tablet Task

-Please enter in the format ```<Reference Base><Position><New Base>``` which four mutations you can recognize in the mapping (```T10A``` would mean, for example, that the base T stands in the reference at position 10, but according to the reads there is a mutation to A at this position):
+We can enter now in the format ```<Reference Base><Position><New Base>``` which four mutations we can recognize in the mapping (```T10A``` would mean, for example, that the base T stands in the reference at position 10, but according to the reads there is a mutation to A at this position):

 ```text
 Mutation 1: G960C